Looking after a loved one with rheumatoid arthritis: 4 caregiving tips

 woman caring for her mother

 Flareups, joint stiffness, and aches are often hard on people living with rheumatoid arthritis (RA)—as well as their caregivers.
-And while caring for someone in chronic pain can feel like a challenge, you may also find it rewarding, since you can provide them a fuller life with less discomfort.
+And while caring for someone in chronic pain can sometimes feel like a challenge, you may also find it rewarding, since you can help provide them a fuller life with less discomfort.

 Share caregiver responsibilities

 If this sounds like you—or even if your situation is completely different—your day-to-day may feel like a struggle.
 Delegating caregiving tasks to others can help relieve some of the pressure.
 If you haven’t already, ask family members or friends to take shifts or tasks from your schedule.
 It may also be helpful to get assistance with your own chores and tasks.
-For example, you might lean on local parents to carpool to kids’ school and events.
+For example, you might lean on neighborhood parents to carpool to kids’ school and events.

 If you have the means, another potential solution is hiring an expert caregiver to share the work.
 While the home-health workforce has been strained in recent years, help can come from a variety of places, including home health nurses, personal care assistance, respite care, or even a caregiver education course.
 A professional may be better trained and equipped to handle RA concerns and help you understand the disease, as well.